-In July 2014, OCGC increased its initial commitment from \$36.25 million to a total amount of \$38.75 million.
-Subsequent to the year ended March 31, 2015, OCGC increased its investment commitment to a total amount of \$44 million.
 The investment in NVCF is carried at cost, based on the capital calls net of any return of recallable capital made by the NVCF general partner.
-As NVCF is not traded in an active market, the fair value of the investment in not readily determinable.
+As NVCF is not traded in an active market, the fair value of the investment is not readily determinable.

-9. CONTRACTUAL COMMITMENTS
+9 CONTRACTUAL COMMITMENTS